kusamanetwork/userguide/docs/start/claims.md

 **1. Dot Holders:**
 Those who participated in the Polkadot sales and have been allocated DOT indicator tokens can claim a proportional amount of KSM prior to the launch of the network.

-You can do this through [this claims process](https://claim.kusama.network/).
+You can do this through [the claims website](https://claim.kusama.network/).

-You can refer to [this detailed guide](./dot-holders.md) for a step by step walk through for how to do so.
+Refer to [this detailed guide](./dot-holders.md) for a step-by-step walk-through of the claims process.

 Having trouble?
 Get support in the KSM [Claims chat](https://riot.im/app/#/room/#KSMAClaims:polkadot.builders).